 PREFILED DIRECT TESTIMONY (NONCONFIDENTIAL) OF SUSAN E. FREE ON BEHALF OF PUGET SOUND ENERGY, INC.

-AUGUST 11, 2015
+REVISED SEPTEMBER 23, 2015

 based on the cause of the cost would be the allocation of the costs associated with storage.
 These costs would be allocated based on the total gallons of storage available to each consumer (PSE and TOTE storage would be allocated to regulated operations, while the remaining storage would be allocated to non-regulated operations).